 - Extended Essay (EE).

 At TGS we aim to offer the following subjects (dependant on demand and viability)

-Group One: Mother Tongue Language
+Group One: Studies in Language and Literature

 The student’s native language.

 English A: Language and Literature HL + SL.